timm/ezr/docs/about.md

   return xys
 ```

-Thirdly,  if two adjacent bins are not `wanted()` much, then there is no value if keeping them seperate.
+Thirdly,  if two adjacent bins are not `wanted()` much, then they are unwanted since there no value if keeping them seperate.
-In our code, for each column, we find maximum `wanted(0` then try to merge anything with less than 10% of
+In our code, for each column, we find maximum `wanted()` then try to merge the unwanted bins (those
-max `wanted()`.
+with with less than 10% of
+max `wanted()`).
+Note that purging the unwanted bins  hasto be happen _after_ we do all the other merges (since, otherwise,
+we will not know what the max bin is):

 ```python
 def _combine(i:col, xys: list[xy], small, want1) -> list[xy] :